Ptosis is a natural process which happens to all women over time, unless they already have rather small breasts to start

 Skin loses elasticity as we age.
 So it’s especially important, if you are past 40 or 50, to lose weight slowly on the raw food diet.
 Preventing sagging and drooping is much easier than trying to reverse it once it’s happened.
 Two crucial pieces of advice:

 – Do not fast for longer than 36 hours at a time.

 – Do not change your diet overnight.

 Breasts will sag after extreme or rapid weight loss.
 They’ll likewise sag in the absence of exercises for the supporting muscles.
 But they can improve!
 The key…patience.
 After going raw, your body will most assuredly rearrange and realign itself in compensation.
 But this process commonly takes two to three years, depending on when and where and how you start.

 My March 2009 Newsletter offers recommendations for exercises to help you develop a beautiful chest curve.
 If you do decide to participate in especially vigorous exercises such as running or rebounding, which can be harsh on the breast tissue, remember to wear a good supportive top.

 Renowned health crusader Patricia Bragg believes strongly that women should never wear bras.
-Her father, Dr. Paul Bragg, advised her early on never to wear them.
 Bras interfere with circulation, he taught her.
-Patricia agrees, claiming bras are too tight and cut off blood flow in the chest area, causing poor circulation and pooling of toxins.
+Bras are too tight and cut off blood flow in the chest area, causing poor circulation and pooling of toxins.

-Patricia Bragg recommends reading the book Dressed to Kill, which describes interesting studies connecting the bra and cancer.
-Though Patricia has never breastfed (or even had) children, she swears by several practices for maintaining her youthful bustline.
+Reading the book Dressed to Kill, which describes interesting studies connecting the bra and cancer.
+Though Patricia has never breastfed or had children, she swears by several practices for maintaining her youthful bustline.
 Among these: good posture, a healthy diet, and plenty of exercise.
 Bragg does pectoral exercises three times daily in two-minute sessions.
 By combining these simple health measures, she proclaims, “Everything stands up by itself!”

-Patricia Bragg says women should never wear bras, only chemises, which is what she is often seen wearing.
+Patricia Bragg says women should never wear bras, only chemises.

 Realistic expectations are also of utmost importance.
 When you see women over forty sporting suspiciously perky and full breasts, you can bet on surgical enhancement—surgery which brings on its own set of hazards and disadvantages.